 Golden Hills Washington: Suisun City Council member Princess Washington talks to Golden Hills School students about the importance of making good choices in one of the League’s Voter Education Program classes in January 2023.

 Golden Hills Voting Machines: The Solano County Registrar’s office brought election machines to students in the Voter Education Program for hands-on learning about the registration and voting process.

+[Please add LWV boilerplate blurbs]

+League of Women Voters of Solano County was first founded in Benicia in 2004 and in 2020 expanded to all of Solano County.
+Our membership includes over 130 members from Benicia, Cordelia, Dixon, Fairfield, Vallejo, Vacaville, Suisun City, and Rio Vista, reflecting the diversity of Solano County.
+You can contact us at lwvsolano@gmail.com or visit our website at http://lwvsolanocounty.org/

+The National League of Women Voters was founded in 1920 and is a non-partisan organization of women and men that is community-based and organized at the local, state, and national levels.
+Our mission is to promote political responsibility through the informed and active participation of citizens in governance and to act on selected and studied common-good governmental issues and policies.